shrey90/shrey90/README.md

 - 👋 Hi, I’m @shrey90
 - 👀 I’m interested in learning coding
-- 🌱 I’m currently learning python and golang
+- 🌱 I’m currently learning python,golang and Java
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me (shrey.shekhar@hotmail.com)